Kenneth Polite: United States Attorney

 On June 27, 2013, President Barack Obama nominated Polite to be the United States Attorney for the Eastern District of Louisiana.
 His nomination was reported by the Senate Judiciary Committee on September 12, 2013, by voice vote.
 On September 17, 2013, his nomination was confirmed in the Senate by voice vote.
 He received his commission on September 20, 2013, and took the oath of office the same day.
 In 2014, Polite created the Crescent City Keepers Mentoring Program, aimed at using faith communities to mentor at-risk youth.
 He also created an anti corruption unit to address claims of civil rights violations and public corruption.
 That same year, Polite introduced the 30-2-2 reentry program for former inmates.
 The program joined with 30 local businesses who agreed to hire two formerly incarcerated individuals for two years.

 In 2015, Polite was named to the Advisory Committee of U.S. Attorneys, a national advisory board for the U.S. Attorney General Loretta Lynch.
 The advisory board provides advice and counsel to the Attorney General and other Justice Department officials on issues related to policy and operations.

 Under Polite, the U.S. attorney's office has brought several high-profile cases against individuals such as Robert Durst, Ray Nagin, Big Freedia and Darren Sharper.

-Assistant attorney general
+2017 dismissal

+In 2017, under President Donald Trump, U.S. Attorney General Jeff Sessions compelled the resignation of 46 U.S. Attorneys across the country, including Polite.
+He submitted his resignation thereafter and stepped down on March 24.
+From 2018 to 2021, Polite was a partner at the law firm of Morgan, Lewis & Bockius.

+Assistant Attorney General, Criminal Division

-On April 12, 2021, President Joe Biden nominated Polite to be an assistant attorney general for the criminal division within the United States Department of Justice.
+On April 12, 2021, President Joe Biden nominated Polite to be an Assistant Attorney General for the Criminal Division within the United States Department of Justice.
 On May 26, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 17, 2021, the committee favorably reported his nomination to the Senate floor.
 On July 20, 2021, the Senate confirmed Polite by a vote of 56–44.
 He was sworn in on July 21, 2021.
+In July 2023, US attorney general Merrick Garland said in a statement that Polite will step down at the end of July after 2 years of Assistant Attorney General.